How to Track and Improve First Response Time by Channel and Agent

 Querri (Free trial) to compute FRT per ticket, aggregate by agent and channel, and produce a ranked performance table

-Ticket/conversation export — CSV or Excel from Zendesk, Intercom, Freshdesk, or any helpdesk.
-Must include: ticket creation timestamp, first reply timestamp, assigned agent, and channel (email, chat, phone)
+Ticket/conversation export (CSV or Excel from Zendesk, Intercom, Freshdesk, or any helpdesk) including ticket creation timestamp, first reply timestamp, assigned agent, and channel (email, chat, phone)

 Need help?